-=Note→ You must use forms prescribed by IDOR.
-Separate statements not on forms provided or approved by IDOR will not be accepted and you will be asked for appropriate documentation.
+Yes.
+You are required to have a copy of this form on file.
+You must attach a copy to your Form IL-1120-ST, Illinois Small Business Corporation Replacement Tax Return to support complete it in full, and attach it to your return. =Note You must use forms prescribed by IDOR.
+Separate statements not on forms provided or approved by IDOR will not be accepted and you will be asked for approved by IDOR will not be accepted and you will be asked for appropriate documentation.
 Failure to comply with this requirement may delay the processing of your return or the generation of any overpayment.
-Additionally failure to submit appropriate documentation when

 Additionally, failure to submit appropriate documentation when requested may result in a referral to our Audit Bureau for compliance action.